standardsemiconductor/VELDT-getting-started/README.md

 ![](demo/blinker/blinker.gif)
 ## [Section 3: Roar](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
 In this section we start by building a serializer and deserializer.
-Then, with a serializer and deserializer along with a counter we construct a UART.
+Then, with a serializer and deserializer along with a counter we construct a UART (Universal Asynchronous Receiver Transmitter).
 Equipped with our UART, we create a demo which echoes its input.
 ### [Serial for Breakfast](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
 Let's begin by creating a file `Serial.hs` in the `Veldt` directory.
 ```console